OpenNavigationSurface/BAG/docs/BUILDING.md

 #### Build Python wheel
-After building the C++ library in the `build` directory as above, you will be able to build a Python wheel as follows:
+After building the C++ library in the `build` directory as above, you will be able to build a Python wheel for installing `bagPy` as follows:
 ```shell
 $ python -m pip wheel -w ./wheel/ ./build/api/swig/python
 ```